mscroggs/24hourmaths/magic.md

 At <a href="https://youtu.be/Uuqrh5sdK8g?t=27188">4:30</a> GMT, {% include _trickperson.html name="Julia Collins" twitter="haggismaths" %} took over from Sydney to introduce our next guests...

 At <a href="https://youtu.be/Uuqrh5sdK8g?t=27010">4:30-5:00</a> GMT, {% include _trickperson.html name="Dan Finkel" twitter="MathforLove" website="http://mathforlove.com" %} used numbers chosen by the YouTube chat to perform a trick.

+At <a href="https://www.twitch.tv/videos/786833124?t=563m0s">around 5:00</a> GMT, {% include _trickperson.html name="Katie Steckles" twitter="stecks" website="https://www.katiesteckles.co.uk" youtube="katiesteckles" %} appeared on <a href="http://watsonathon.com">Watsonathon</a> to tell Mark Watson how our stream was going.

 At <a href="https://youtu.be/Uuqrh5sdK8g?t=28779">5:00-5:30</a> GMT, {% include _trickperson.html name="Ayliean MacDonald" twitter="Ayliean" youtube="Ayliean" website="http://ayliean.com" %} tore a loop of fabric in half to make two interlinked loops of fabric.